ar8372/Framework3/README.md

 # Machine Learning Pipeline
 The Pipeline is quite modular in nature following ```py37``` guidelines.
 It uses ```OOPs``` concepts which makes it quite robust and easy to debug.

 I have tried to make this pipeline not too abstract, thus all the controls will be in hand of the user.
-It will just help automate repetative tasks like creating folds, creating OOF and TEST predictions from an experiment.
+It will just help automate repetitive tasks like creating folds, creating OOF and TEST predictions from an experiment.
 ## Key Features Of The Pipeline
 ### 1.Visualize Experimentations
 > Visualize effect of various feature groups and and preprocessing techniques on the score.